Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Data analysis

-For the computation time of the joint and stepwise estimates, Table \ref{time.tab} shows summary statistics and Figure \ref{time.fig} shows the box plots.
-The computation time for obtaining the stepwise GQMLE is much shorter than that for the joint GQMLE.
+We now discuss the results of the numerical experiments.
+For the computation time of the joint and stepwise estimates, Table \ref{time.tab} shows summary statistics, and Figure \ref{time.fig} shows the box plots.
+The computation time for obtaining the stepwise GQMLE is much shorter than that for the joint GQMLE for all sample size settings.
+In this numerical experiment setup, as described in Section \ref{hm:sec_linear.case}, the stepwise GQMLE (estimates of fixed effect parameters) for Stage 1 and 3 are explicitly given, which is not the case for the joint GQMLE.
+Therefore, in the stepwise GQMLE, only the variance-covariance parameters of the longitudinal response variable are numerically optimized, resulting in a much shorter time than the joint GQMLE.
 Table \ref{bias.tab} shows the means and standard deviations of the biases, that is, the differences between each parameter and the true parameters for $1000$ iterations.
-For the parameters regarding the fixed effect, the random effect, and the white noise, the results are similar for the joint estimator and the stepwise estimator.
-In contrast, for the two parameters in the system noise, the biases of the stepwise GQMLE are larger than that of the joint GQMLE.
-As the sample size $N$ increases, the biases of the stepwise GQMLE become smaller, so a larger sample size seems necessary to obtain estimates that are less different from the true parameters.
-Figures \ref{histogram.fig} and \ref{qqplot.fig} show histograms and normal quantile-quantile plots (Q-Q plots) for the joint GQMLE and the stepwise GQMLE.
+For the parameters regarding the fixed-effect, the variance of the random-effect, and the variance of the measurement error, the results are similar for both joint and stepwise GQMLEs, even with small sample sizes.
+In contrast, for the two parameters in the system-noise, $\lam$ and $\sig$, the biases of the stepwise GQMLE are greater than those of the joint GQMLE, especially when the sample size is small.
+As the sample size increases, the biases of the stepwise GQMLE become smaller, so a larger sample size seems necessary to obtain estimates that are less different from the true parameters.
+Figures \ref{histogram.fig} and \ref{qqplot.fig} show histograms and normal quantile-quantile plots (Q-Q plots) for the joint and stepwise GQMLEs.
 From these figures, the standard normal approximation seems to hold for both estimators well.